-Expatriation & Non-Extradition Countries: US People expatriate from the United States for many different reasons.
-Oftentimes, a person expatriates from the United States because the taxpayer wants to avoid the tax consequences of being a US person — especially as they reach retirement age and do not want the headache of filing US Taxes.
+US Persons may expatriate from the United States for many different reasons.
+In fact, oftentimes a person expatriates from the United States because the individual simply wants to avoid the tax consequences of being a US person — especially as they reach retirement age and do not want the headache of filing US Taxes.
 For some taxpayers — who may be concerned that they might not have exactly walked the straight and narrow ‘tax line’ during their time as a US person — they want to avoid any possible or potential extradition just in case there are any tax issues down the line.

 Therefore, a common question we get is whether or not some countries will refuse extradition to the United States.

 The United States has entered into extradition agreements with many different countries.
 If there is an extradition agreement in place and a person commits a crime and then hightails it overseas — and the US government finds you — they can work with the foreign government in order to get the person back to the United States by way of extradition.